-After this, you will be taken to the store entry page, so you can add the data about the app.
+After this, you will be taken to the store entry page to add the data about the app.

 Step 4: Prepare App Store Listing

-It contains the most important information for so-called app store optimization.
-These are all the details that will show up to customers on your app’s listing on Google Play.
+It contains the most essential information for so-called app store optimization.
+These details will show up to customers on your app’s listing on Google Play.
 It may require extra resources and effort, so it’s good to prepare this earlier.